-- Deadlines for admission to the Certificate Program in Assistive Technology are May 1st for Fall semester entry and November 1st for Spring semester entry. - Applicants must have a bachelor's degree for admission to the AT certificate program.
-Courses are geared toward working professionals, so prior experience in a rehabilitation science field or special education is recommended. - Thirteen (13) credits total are required for students entering the program on or after Spring 2022.4 - Required courses are: - DHD 440 Intro to Assistive Technology (3 credits) - A field experience (either DHD 590 for 1 credit or DHD 441 for 3 credits) - The AT certificate program does not accept transfer of course credits into the program. - Newly admitted AT certificate program students must submit a Plan of Study before the start of their first term.
+- Deadlines for admission to the Certificate Program in Assistive Technology are May 1st for Fall semester entry and October 1st for Spring semester entry. - Applicants must have a bachelor's degree for admission to the AT certificate program.
+Courses are geared toward working professionals, so prior experience in a rehabilitation science field or special education is strongly recommended. - Thirteen (13) credits total are required for students entering the program on or after Spring 2022.3 - Required courses include: - DHD 440 Intro to Assistive Technology - Assessment course in area of focus - Field experience - The AT certificate program does not accept transfer of course credits into the program. - Newly admitted AT certificate program students must submit a Plan of Study during their first term.
 A faculty advisor will be assigned to help with this process.
 Students will list the sequence of courses to be taken. - AT certificate students must earn at least a B average overall and achieve at least a C in each course to complete the program.